mzau/mlx-knife/docs/ADR/ADR-002-edge-cases.md

     # - "oid sha256:" in first 200 bytes
 ```

+## Implementation Outcome (2.0 alpha)

+- Multi‑shard completeness is enforced strictly:
+  - If a safetensors index exists, every referenced shard must exist and be non‑empty; any missing or zero‑byte shard is unhealthy.
+  - Without an index, shard patterns like `model‑XXXXX‑of‑YYYYY.safetensors` are detected and the complete 1..Y sequence is required; subsets are unhealthy.
+Conservative policy: pattern‑only sharded models are considered unhealthy even if they appear complete, unless an index is present.
+- Partial/temporary markers (e.g., `.partial.tmp`) mark snapshots as unhealthy.
+- LFS pointers are detected recursively (including index‑referenced shard files) and flagged as unhealthy.
+- Invalid or missing `config.json` results in unhealthy status.
+- Test coverage includes deterministic isolated cases and opt‑in real‑cache validations; both confirm no false OK for incomplete multi‑shard states.

 ### 4. Delete Operations (rm command)

 **Critical Cases (Issue #23 regression):**